 The law also applies to anyone that interferes with breastfeeding, including employers.
 US health care reform law also now protects breastfeeding moms, but it obviously does not require all moms to breastfeed.

-It is unlikely the Indonesian law will be enforced “due to the absence of implementing government regulations,” but it raises some interesting questions about women’s right to choose breastfeeding.
-Certainly there is a better way to support breastfeeding than making it law.
+It is unlikely the Indonesian law will be enforced “due to the absence of implementing government regulations,” but it raises some interesting questions about women’s right to choose to breastfeed.
+Certainly, there is a better way to support breastfeeding than making it law.
 Imagine how US prisons would fill up if such a law existed.